-UPDATE 2-Asian automaker shares hit as Trump threatens Mexico with tariffs
+UPDATE 3-Automakers tremble in Asia as Trump threatens Mexico tariffs

 “The unknown factor is the impact on suppliers, as components can move back and forth between Mexico, the United States and Canada up to 20 times before they make their way into assembled cars.”

-General Motors Co is the biggest car producer and exporter in Mexico, and its global peers Ford Motor Co, Volkswagen AG and Fiat Chrysler Automobiles NV also have manufacturing presence there.

-In Japan, shares in Toyota Motor Corp fell 2% while Nissan Motor Co and Honda Motor Co fell about 3%.
+In Japan, shares in Toyota Motor Corp fell 2% while Nissan Motor Co dropped 5% and Honda Motor Co nearly 4%.
 Mazda Motor Co took a bigger hit, tumbling nearly 7%.
-All four automakers operate vehicle assembly plants in Mexico, producing roughly one-third of the vehicles made in the country.
+All four operate vehicle assembly plants in Mexico, producing roughly one-third of the vehicles made there.

+Vehicles and parts were the biggest imports from Mexico to the United States, totalling $93.3 billion in 2018, followed by electric machines, nuclear reactors, minerals and oil, and optical equipment, according to U.S. government data.

-In South Korea, Hyundai Motor Co and affiliate Kia Motors Corp fell 1.1% and 4.2% respectively.
-Hyundai Wia Corp, which supplies auto components to the duo, fell 5.2%.
+In South Korea, Hyundai Motor Co and affiliate Kia Motors Corp fell 0.7% and 4.2% respectively.
+Hyundai Wia Corp, which supplies auto components to the duo, tumbled 6.2%.

 “Although we have to wait and see whether the U.S. tariffs plan will be really implemented, this is negatively affecting investor sentiment,” said Chang Moon-su, an analyst at Hyundai Motor Securities in Seoul.

+Another South Korean manufacturer, LG Electronics Inc , said nearly all of its television sets made in Mexico are shipped to the United States, and about a third of its refrigerators.

+“As the United States is a crucial market for us, we are closely monitoring this tariff issue,” a company representative told Reuters.

-Japan’s top automakers and their suppliers, including Denso Corp and Aisin Seiko Co, for decades have been building vehicles in Mexico not only for the domestic market, but also to export to the United States, taking advantage of previous free-trade agreements between the two countries.
+Japan’s top automakers and their suppliers, including Denso Corp and Aisin Seiki Co, have been building vehicles in Mexico for decades, both for the domestic market and for export to the United States, taking advantage of the North American free-trade agreement, which includes Canada.

-Among them, Nissan produces the most vehicles in Mexico, and its exports to the United States account for roughly one-quarter of the firm’s total vehicle sales in the country, industry experts say.
+Among them Nissan produces the most vehicles in Mexico, with its U.S. exports accounting for roughly one-quarter of its total vehicle sales there, industry experts say.
 Its Sentra and Versa models are made in Mexico for the U.S. market.

-Smaller rival Mazda exports about 30% of its Mexico-produced cars to the United States, while the figure for Toyota, which has been expanding U.S. production of pick-up trucks, and Honda is less than 10% each.
+Smaller rival Mazda exports about 30% of its Mexico-produced cars to the United States.
+Toyota, which has been expanding U.S. production of pick-up trucks, exports less than 10% percent, as does Honda.

 Japanese automakers together produced about 1.25 million vehicles in Mexico in 2018.

-But production in Mexico is dwarfed by the number of cars Japanese automakers produce in the United States, their single largest market, where the top three manufacturers alone produce roughly 4 million vehicles each year.
+But production in Mexico is dwarfed by the number of cars they produce in the United States, their single largest market, where Japan’s top three manufacturers alone produce roughly 4 million vehicles each year.

-Reporting by Naomi Tajitsu; Additional reporting by Hayoung Choi in Seoul; Editing by Stephen Coates and Christopher Cushing
+Reporting by Naomi Tajitsu; Additional reporting by Hayoung Choi and Heekyong Yang in Seoul; Editing by Christopher Cushing and David Dolan